sohailchd/RobotAndLocust/readme.md

 **load_test**

 Load testing script for simulating 1000 users visiting the homepage in 15sec.
 This solution uses [Locust](https://locust.io/) for simulating the load.
-Rather than using threads, Locust uses coroutines which makes it more scalable to be used from a
+Rather than using
+threads, Locust uses coroutines which makes it more scalable to be used from a
 single machine.
-Lucust is based in [gevents](http://www.gevent.org/)
+Lucust is based on [gevents](http://www.gevent.org/)